Skip to content

 All Breakout Space Packages are installed in your classroom or other areas in your school by one of our expert team members, which will revolutionise the way you teach and carry out group work activities for your pupils!

-For more information on Pentagon Play's Breakout Space Packages, see our Classroom Design Page, or Contact Us Today!
+For more information on Pentagon Play's Breakout Space Packages, see our Early Years Furniture page, or Contact Us Today!

 REFERENCES: